hgreene624/trading_model_builder/docs/ea_fitness_weights_review.md

 2. **Calmar underweighting**: The `beta_calmar` weight (0.0011) is effectively negligible.
 If drawdown matters, raise it closer to Sharpe's weight or enforce a higher `calmar_cap` to reduce tolerance for deep losses.
 3. **Asymmetric trade penalties**: Because `rate_penalize_upper` is `false`, only under-trading is penalized.
 Enable the upper bound or increase `trade_rate_min` if over-trading is a concern.
 4. **Penalty slack**: The 0.15 `penalty_cap` combined with modest weights allows rule violations to persist.
 Tightening the cap or raising the weights will make holding/trade constraints more influential.
+5. **Holdout emphasis**: Raising `holdout_score_weight` pushes the EA toward pure holdout optimisation (weight→1.0) while lowering it reintroduces the in-sample score; tweak alongside the gap and shortfall penalties to keep overfitting in check.
-5. **Monitoring edits**: After manual adjustments, re-run the evolutionary search and review logged metric blends to verify the optimizer behaves as intended.
+6. **Monitoring edits**: After manual adjustments, re-run the evolutionary search and review logged metric blends to verify the optimizer behaves as intended.